The hidden side of cosmic star formation at z > 3: Bridging optically-dark and Lyman break galaxies with GOODS-ALMA: Introduction

-Therefore, the purpose of our work is to first make a clear definition of the selection of optically-dark/faint galaxies.
-Furthermore, by systematically studying optically-dark/faint galaxies in the GOODS-ALMA field, we aim to obtain a more complete picture of the cosmic star formation history in the $z>3$ Universe.
-In this work, our sample includes not only sources detected by ALMA 1.13 mm, but also those not currently detected (i.e., no millimeter counterparts in the GOODS-ALMA 2.0 catalog) to obtain a somewhat complete sample of optically-dark/faint galaxies.
-By stacking their optical to millimeter emission, we can however investigate the differences between the optically-dark/faint galaxies detected by ALMA 1.13 mm and those undetected.
+Therefore, the purpose of our work is to first make a clear definition of the selection of optically dark/faint galaxies.
+Furthermore, by systematically studying optically dark/faint galaxies in the GOODS-ALMA field, we aim to obtain a more complete picture of the cosmic star formation history in the $z>3$ Universe.
+In this work, our sample includes not only sources detected by ALMA 1.13 mm, but also those that are currently undetected (i.e., no millimeter counterparts in the GOODS-ALMA 2.0 catalog) to obtain a somewhat complete sample of optically dark/faint galaxies.
+By stacking their optical to millimeter emission, we can, however, investigate the differences between the optically dark/faint galaxies detected by ALMA 1.13 mm and those that remain undetected.

-This paper is organized as follows: in $\S$\ref{Sect::Data}, we describe the GOODS-ALMA survey and the multiwavelength data used.
-In $\S$\ref{Selection}, we present our selection criterion for optically-dark/faint galaxies at $z>3$.
-In $\S$\ref{individual}, we study the properties of individual sources in our sample, such as redshift, stellar mass, star formation rate (SFR), molecular gas mass, and dust temperature.
-In $\S$\ref{stack}, we present and discuss the properties of optically-dark/faint galaxies mainly based on our optical to millimeter stacking analysis.
-In $\S$\ref{SFRD}, we calculate the cosmic star formation rate density (SFRD) contributed by optically-dark/faint galaxies and discuss the level of the incompleteness of our understanding of dust-obscured star formation in the $z > 3$ Universe.
-Finally, we summarize the main conclusions in $\S$\ref{Sec:summary}.
+This paper is organized as follows.
+In $\S$\ref{Sect::Data}, we describe the GOODS-ALMA survey and the multiwavelength data used.
+In $\S$\ref{Selection}, we present our selection criterion for optically dark/faint galaxies at $z>3$.
+In $\S$\ref{individual}, we study the properties of individual sources in our sample, such as the redshift, stellar mass, star formation rate (SFR), molecular gas mass, and dust temperature.
+In $\S$\ref{stack}, we present and discuss the properties of optically dark/faint galaxies mainly based on our optical to millimeter stacking analysis.
+In $\S$\ref{SFRD}, we calculate the cosmic SFRD contributed by optically dark/faint galaxies and discuss the level of the incompleteness of our understanding of dust-obscured star formation in the $z > 3$ Universe.
+Finally, we summarize our main conclusions in $\S$\ref{Sec:summary}.

 Throughout this paper, we adopt a Chabrier initial mass function \citep[IMF;][]{Chabrier:2003} to estimate SFR and stellar mass.
 We assume cosmological parameters of $H_{0}$ = 70 km s$^{-1}$ Mpc$^{-1}$, $\Omega_{M}$ = 0.3, and $\Omega_{\Lambda}$ = 0.7.
 When necessary, data from the literature have been converted with a conversion factor of $M_{\star}$ \citep[][IMF]{Salpeter1955} = 1.7 $\times$ $M_{\star}$ \citep[][IMF]{Chabrier:2003}.
 All magnitudes are in the AB system \citep{Oke1983}, such that $m_{\rm AB} = 23.9 - 2.5$ $\times$ log(S$_{\nu}$ [$\mu$Jy]).